MoazA1/s202351710-moazahmed-assignment3/README.md

 - About Me – Introduction and dynamic greeting
 - Projects – Interactive project showcase
-- Quotes – API-powered dynamic content
+- Quotes – API dynamic content
 - Contact – Form with validation and feedback

 ---